atk4/core/docs/index.md

 ### Hook-based dynamic Methods

-:php:trait:`DynamicMethodTrait` adds ability to add methods into objects dynamically.
+{php:trait}`DynamicMethodTrait` adds ability to add methods into objects dynamically.
 That's like a "trait" feature of a PHP, but implemented in run-time: